-Example: Doctoral degree acquired in Canada: Doctor of Philosophy, abbr.: Ph.D. or Dr.
+Doctor of Business Administration, abbr.: DBA or Dr.

-- Holders of doctoral degrees acquired in Russia, as specified in number 3.1 of the decision from the Standing Conference of the Ministers of Education and Cultural Affairs of 26 June 2015 may use the abbreviation "Dr." without specification of subject but with mention of the awarding higher education institution instead of the abbreviations admissible or customary in Russia. - Example: Doctoral degree acquired in Russia: kandidat techniceskich nauk/Staatliche Universität des Kubangebiets - For doctoral degrees acquired in other countries outside of the EU, the general regulations on using degrees apply, unless special regulations have been agreed upon in equivalency agreements (see sections "Using a Degree General Regulations" and "Using a degree on the basis of current equivalency agreements").
+Holders of doctoral degrees acquired in Russia, as specified in number 3.1 of the resolution of the Standing Conference of the Ministers of Education and Cultural Affairs of 26 June 2015 may use the abbreviation "Dr." without specification of subject but with mention of the awarding higher education institution instead of the abbreviations admissible or customary in Russia.
+For example: Doctoral degree acquired in Russia:

-2.7 Using a degree on the basis of current equivalency agreements

-According to section 37 subsection 4 LHG, equivalency agreements may allow persons to use a degree in a form that deviates from the principle of using a degree in the form in which it was awarded with mention of the awarding higher education institution.
+kandidat techniceskich nauk/Staatliche Universität des Kubangebiets abbr.: Dr./Staatliche Universität des Kubangebiets For doctoral degrees acquired in other countries outside of the EU, the general regulations on using degrees apply, unless special regulations have been agreed upon in equivalency agreements (see sections "Using a Degree - General Regulations" and "Using a degree on the basis of current equivalency agreements").
+2.7 Using a degree on the basis of current equivalency agreements According to section 37 subsection 4 LHG, equivalency agreements may allow individuals to use a degree in a form that deviates from the principle of using a degree in the form in which it was awarded with mention of the awarding higher education institution.
 Equivalency agreements are in place with Austria, the Czech Republic, Hungary, Italy, Poland, Slovakia, and Switzerland, among others.
 Equivalency agreements can also be found in the Anabin database at http://anabin.kmk.org/.

-3 Using Foreign Honorary Doctoral Degrees

-If a person has been awarded a foreign honorary doctoral degree by a recognised higher education institution or another institution entitled to award such degrees in the respective form and field according to national higher education law, the person may use this honorary degree in the form in which it was awarded with additional mention of the awarding institution (see section 1.2 "General provisions").
+3 Using Foreign Honorary Doctoral Degrees If a person has been awarded a foreign honorary doctoral degree by a recognised higher education institution or another institution entitled to award such degrees in the respective form and field according to national higher education law, the person may use this honorary degree in the form in which it was awarded with additional mention of the awarding institution (see section 1.2 "General provisions").
 Mention of the awarding institution is not required for honorary doctoral degrees acquired in member states of the European Union or the European Economic Area or those awarded by the European University Institute in Florence or pontifical universities (see section 2.3 "Higher education degrees acquired in member states of the European Union").
 Degrees must not be converted into the equivalent German degree "Dr. h.c.".
 This abbreviation may only be used if it is admissible and customary in the person's country of origin.
 In these cases, mention of the awarding higher education institution is not necessary.

-Example: Honorary doctorate acquired in France: Dr. h.c.
+For example: Honorary doctorate acquired in France:

+Dr. h.c.